All motorcycles must go through some level of preparation for track riding. These preparations generally fall into three categories:

 - Kickstand must be spring loaded or otherwise self-retaining -- it must not "accidently" come down.
 A functional kickstand kill switch is strongly preferred on bikes with a kickstand (that is, bike will not start with the kickstand down, or kills the engine when the bike is put into gear with the kickstand down)

 - We highly recommend replaceing your green anti-freeze with plain water, water with Water Wetter, or Yamalube pre-diluted coolant.
 You can get Water Wetter at almost any motorcycle supply store.
-Note that this is a change in our anit-freeze policy.

 If you have any questions about bike preparation please do not hesitate to contact our tech inspectors.